-Decisions) DECISION 3 reatment of decisions, resolutions and ecommendations of plenipotentiary conferences 207 5 evenue and expenses for the Union for the period 020-2023 209 11 Cr reation and management of Council working groups 221 12 Fr ee online access to ITU publications 224 14 U se of hyperlinks in ITU documents 231 Resolutions) RESOLUTIO ON 2 World telecommunication/information and communication technology policy forum 233 5 Invitations to hold conferences or meetings away from Geneva 238 6 Attendance of liberation organizations recognized by the United Nations at conferences and meetings of the International Telecommunication Union as observers 240
+Page Decisions\) DECISION 3 Treatment of decisions, resolutions recommendations of plenipotentiary conferences .....
+207 5 Revenue and expenses for the Union for the period 2016-2019 .....
+209 11 Creation and management of Council working groups 220 12 Free online access to ITU publications......
+223 13 Monitoring mechanism on ITU programmes and 230 projects .....
+14 Use of hyperlinks in ITU documents ......
+231 Resolutions\) RESOLUTION 2 World telecommunication/information communication technology policy forum .....
+233 Invitations to hold conferences or meetings away from Geneva.....
+238 6 Attendance of liberation organizations recognized by the United Nations at conferences and meetings of the International Telecommunication